DeepMarkit (CVE:MKT) Trading Up 25% – Should You Buy?

 DeepMarkit Corp.
-(CVE:MKT – Get Free Report)’s stock price was up 25% on Monday .
-The stock traded as high as C$0.25 and last traded at C$0.25.
-Approximately 194,292 shares changed hands during trading, an increase of 155% from the average daily volume of 76,207 shares.
+(CVE:MKT – Get Free Report) shares traded up 25% during mid-day trading on Tuesday .
+The company traded as high as C$0.25 and last traded at C$0.25.
+194,292 shares traded hands during trading, an increase of 155% from the average session volume of 76,207 shares.
 The stock had previously closed at C$0.20.

 DeepMarkit Stock Up 25.0%